 Making a mobile-friendly website meant that it would load in one column and the navigational elements still be accessible.

-Google developed its mobile-friendly tool to allow people to test their site against Google’s rules.
+SEOmator has a responsive website testing tool to allow people to test if their website is “responsive” or “mobile phone friendly”.
 If it passed Google would preference your site on its mobile search results page.

 The next step, however, is “responsive design”, which includes the above mobile friendly requirements.
 Responsive design resizes the website to whatever device it is being displayed on whether that is one column on a mobile phone to columns on a tablet or four columns on a laptop and a desktop.
 All this is done with style sheets and there’s no return to the server to get more files which load slow load times.

-So in terms of design, the gold standard is a mobile-friendly and responsive website running under SSL (encryption).
+So in terms of website design, the gold standard is a mobile-friendly AKA responsive website running under SSL (encryption).

 Ticking all those boxes will get you to first base with Google.
 Having a good breadth of content and regular changes to your site will get you to base two.
 Having quality backlinks, YouTube content and regular social media posts will get you to base three.